gearjosh/co-work-client/readme.md

 #### By Josh Gearheart

 ## Description
 This is a site design project for a fictional co-working space.
-It includes photos of paper sketches, wireframes and prototypes in Sketch, and...
+It includes photos of paper sketches, wireframes and prototypes in Sketch, as well as a real responsive landing page.

 ## Design Process